Idosegal/C-linux-compare-between-two-files/README.md

 # C-linux-compare-between-two-files
-C linux progaram two compate between two files using only system calls.
+C linux progaram to compare the content between two files using only system calls.

 To compile and run:
 1) open Terminal and compile the c file using "gcc -o ex1.exe ex1.c"